minios-linux/docs/live-config.md

 Some individual components can change their behaviour upon a boot parameter.

 - **live-config.debconf-preseed=filesystem|medium|URL1|URL2|...|URLn | debconf-preseed=medium|filesystem|URL1|URL2|...|URLn**: Allows one to fetch and apply one or more debconf preseed files to be applied to the debconf database.
 Note that the URLs must be fetchable by wget (http, ftp, or file://).
 If the file is placed on the live medium, it can be fetched with `file:///run/initramfs/memory/data/FILE`, or with `file:///FILE` if it is in the root filesystem of the live system itself.
 All preseed files in `/usr/lib/live/config-preseed/` in the root filesystem of the live system can be automatically enabled with the keyword `filesystem`.
 All preseed files in `/minios/config-preseed/` of the live medium can be automatically enabled with the keyword `medium`.
 If several mechanisms are combined, then filesystem preseed files are applied first, then medium preseed files, and last the network preseed files.
 - **live-config.hostname=HOSTNAME | hostname=HOSTNAME**: Allows one to set the hostname of the system.
-The default is `debian`.
+The default is `minios`.
 - **live-config.username=USERNAME | username=USERNAME**: Allows one to set the username that gets created for autologin.
-The default is `user`.
+The default is `live`.
 - **live-config.user-default-groups=GROUP1,GROUP2,...GROUPn | user-default-groups=GROUP1,GROUP2,...GROUPn**: Allows one to set the default groups of the users that gets created for autologin.
 The default is `audio cdrom dip floppy video plugdev netdev powerdev scanner bluetooth`.
 - **live-config.user-fullname="USER FULLNAME" | user-fullname="USER FULLNAME"**: Allows one to set the fullname of the users that gets created for autologin.
-On Debian, the default is `Debian Live user`.
+On MiniOS, the default is `MiniOS Live user`.
 - **live-config.root-password=PASSWORD | root-password=PASSWORD**: Allows setting the root password in plain text.
 - **live-config.root-password-crypted=PASSWORD | root-password-crypted=PASSWORD**: Allows setting the root password in crypted form.
 - **live-config.user-password=PASSWORD | user-password=PASSWORD**: Allows setting the user password in plain text.